 Luxi (Lucy) He

-Hi!
-I’m Luxi He (feel free to call me Lucy).
-I’m a second-year CS Ph.D. student at Princeton University, where I’m fortunate to be co-advised by Prof. Danqi Chen and Prof. Peter Henderson.
+Hi and welcome to Lucy’s homepage!
+I’m currently a third-year CS Ph.D. student at Princeton University, where I’m fortunate to be co-advised by Prof. Danqi Chen and Prof. Peter Henderson.
 My current research focuses on understanding language models and improving their alignment and safety.
-I’m particularly interested in the impact of data in the language model life cycle, as well as making language models more reliable and trustworthy.
-Recently, I’ve also been exploring multimodal and reasoning-related topics.
-Motivated by real-world impact and my hope to bridge the gap between tech and policy, I want to bring in insights from both technical and policy sides to my research.
+Recently, I’ve been particularly interested in building better human-LM alignment and human-agent collaboration from first principles.
+I’m also interested in the impact of data across the language model lifecycle — from understanding and predicting how data shapes training to improving model reliability.
+Motivated by real-world impact and a desire to bridge the gap between technology and policy, I aim to bring insights from both domains into my research.

-Before Princeton, I obtained my Bachelor’s degree from Harvard in 2023 with Highest Honors in Computer Science & Mathematics and a concurrent Master’s in Applied Math.
+Before Princeton, I obtained my Bachelor’s degree from Harvard with Highest Honors in Computer Science & Mathematics and a concurrent Master’s in Applied Math.

 Outside of research, I’m a singer, dancer, photographer, and amateur food blogger.